j-unayed/FTPaddict/README.md

 Access FTP Servers: Click on an FTP shortcut to access a pre-configured server, or enter a custom FTP URL in the search bar and click Go.
 Browse: Navigate through folders and files as you would in a standard file manager.
 Click on a folder to view its video contents.
 Search: Use the search bar to find specific folders.
 By navigating, reach a video list folder in order to start streaming or downloading.
+History: Your folder navigation will be recorded in the history.
+Maximum of 100 history entries will be allowed.
+Click on Browsing History button on homepage to see history.
+Click on clear button on the history page to delete all the history.

 #Streaming and Downloading